 Optimal Orthopedic Care for Athletic Hand Injuries

 Sports-related hand and wrist injuries are quite common and can cause significant pain and discomfort.
 It is important to have these issues addressed as soon as possible to avoid further complications and encourage successful long-term recovery.
-Dr. Gregg A. Vagner is experienced in the treatment of different athletic hand injuries, including conservative measures as well as surgical intervention, depending on your needs.
+Dr. Gregg A. Vagner, M.D. is experienced in the treatment of different athletic hand injuries, including conservative measures as well as surgical intervention, depending on your needs.
 Dr. Vagner has been serving the Austin, TX, area since 2005, and our entire team is dedicated to providing the highest quality care for our patients.

 Different Types of Athletic Injuries

 Sports-related injuries are often treated in the emergency room.
 While it is vitally important to address the problem as soon as possible, it is also recommended to see an orthopedic surgeon so you can optimize healing and return to complete function.
 Dr. Vagner’s areas of expertise can be categorized into three classifications:

 - Hand Injuries: Injuries of the hand include, but are not limited to, trigger finger, sprained fingers, tendon tears, fractures, bruises, skier’s thumb, cellulitis infection, and dislocation.